TRACKING COVID-19 IN TARRANT COUNTY Total number of confirmed cases, as reported by Tarrant County Public Health

 The order was amended it on March 27, and again on April 3.

-The Order remains in effect until April 7, 2020, unless terminated or modified by a subsequent Order.
+The most recently amended version of the Order remains in effect until April 30, 2020, unless terminated or modified by a subsequent order.

 StateOn March 19, the Texas Health and Human Services department declared a public health emergency.
 That same day, Texas Gov. Greg Abbott issued an Executive Order that temporarily prohibits dining in at bars and restaurants, closes all Texas schools and gyms, and bans gatherings of more than 10 people, effective through April 3.
 A second Executive Order was issued on March 31.